 There are two alternatives to a hardware display.

-The first option is a no-cost display replacement using Node-RED.
+The first option is a low-cost user interface using Node-RED.
 You can read more about Node-RED here.
-Flows created in Node-RED can be viewed on any recent browser, including those on ISO and Android devices.
-Couple the CTR2 Node-RED flows with SonoBus, a light-weight, low-latency, high-performance two-way audio transport application and you have the makings of remote station operation.
+Flows created in Node-RED can be viewed on any recent browser, including those on IOS and Android devices.
+Couple the CTR2 Node-RED flows with SonoBus, a light-weight, low-latency, high-performance two-way audio transport application and you have the makings of decent remote station operation.
 You can read more about my Node-RED flows here, and download them here.
 Even if you don’t have the HMI hardware the CTR2 Node-RED flows will give you an opportunity to test drive many of the features.

 The second option is to use the Nextion IDE simulator that allows you to run a simulated Nextion display on your Windows PC.
 The Nextion IDE doesn’t support Mac or Linux PCs.
 I use the simulator to debug the Nextion code but you can also use it in place of an actual hardware display.
 I have a how-to post here if you’re interested in trying this.
 While the simulator works OK, you’ll probably find the diagnostic displays running along with it annoying.